Let’s cut to the chase: what are high-protein foods for weight loss?

 The bottom line is that calories are not created equal.

-Foods that are unprocessed, real foods… these have value!
+Foods that are unprocessed, natural foods… these have value!

-In particular, natural protein sources give you nutrients and takes up space.
+In particular, natural protein sources give you nutrients and take up space.

 It fills you up!!!